Bellingen, New South Wales: Culture

 Bellingen also hosts the twice yearly Plant Fairs as a fundraiser for the Bellingen Environment Centre.
-These fairs attract thousands of visitors to the town and the 70+ stall-holders provide information and sell bushland-friendly Australian native, food-bearing and landscape plants and heirloom seeds, garden equipment, furniture and supplies to provide local food, and habitat for native birds and animals.
+These fairs attract thousands of visitors to the town.
+The 70+ stall-holders provide information and sell bushland-friendly Australian native, food-bearing and landscape plants and heirloom seeds, garden equipment, furniture and supplies to provide local food, and habitat for native birds and animals.